 2 | Bring Your Lunch to Work

 This is one of the most important (and IMHO easiest!) ways to radically improve your diet.
 It’s as simple as preparing a quick salad or packing your leftovers from dinner the night before into some containers and bringing them to work.
 Getting into this daily habit will not only transform your diet, but will also save you lots of time and money!
 Remember to cook lots of fun, delicious healthy meals so you don’t feel like your bag lunch is a drag, but something to look forward to.
 Your coworkers might even get jealous!
+My colleagues comment on how good my food smells almost every day. :)

 3 | Batch Cook Your Dinners